 The committee Mission Statement is as follows:

 We recognize the importance of having a diverse staff that is trained in cultural competency.
-We aim to create a standard of care that allows each of our staff members serve patients of any race, sex or gender identity, religion, national origin, physical disability, age or sexual orientation with equally compassionate and competent care.
-We recognize that this is an ongoing work and pledge to work to meet every patient where they are at.
-By investigating health inequalities through education, training, and the sharing of experiences, we will work to continue to improve health equity for the patients of Asheville Neurology Specialists.
+We aim to create a standard of care that allows each of our staff members serve patients of any race, sex, gender identity, religion, national origin, disability, age or sexual orientation with equally compassionate and competent care.
+We recognize that this is an ongoing process and pledge to accommodate every patient’s care needs.

 2020 Committee Goals: